timsj12/Tennis_Match_Predictions/README.md

 ## Model Building
 The Machine Learning problem is a binary classification problem where the prediction is trying to identify the match winner.
 Either Player 0 or Player 1.
 There a multiple classification models that can be examined to help find which model is best and find the best.
 The following classification models were selected to inspect prediction results and find the most accurate model.
 <ol>
   <li>Multi-Layer Perceptron (Neural Network)</li>
   <li>Logistice Regression</li>
   <li>Random Forest</li>
   <li>Decision Tree</li>
+  <li>Gradient Boost</li>
   <li>Gaussian Naive Bayes</li>
   <li>Bernoulli Naive Bayes</li>
 </ol>

+All models are from the Sci-kit learn python library except for the Gradient Boost which is from the XGBoost library.

 ### Model Metrics
 The six machine learning models are ready to be trained with the tennis data.
 The data is separated from its features and target (match_winner) variables.
 The features data is normalized using sci-kit learn minMaxScaler so all feature values are in the same